phetsims/phet-info/doc/alternative-input-quick-start-guide.md

 3. For `LayoutBox` (and its subclasses) there is no need to specify traversal order.
 There is a good match between layout order and traversal order; they are typically the same.
 So for `LayoutBox`, you can do nothing.

-4. For non-`LayoutBox` parent Nodes, explicitly set `this.pdomOrder` at the end of constructor.
+4. For non-`LayoutBox` classes, explicitly set `this.pdomOrder` at the end of constructor.
 Do not rely on scenery’s default ordering, which corresponds to the order that children are added.
 It’s better to decouple rendering order and traversal order by explicitly setting `this.pdomOrder`.
 Note that most of the work here is in `ScreenView` subclasses.